 Loaned by Centre Pompidou, Paris to MOMA, NY in 2017

-This myth, of course, is the meaning of and context for the human life, suffering, death and resurrection of Jesus Christ.
+This myth, of course, is the context for the birth, life on earth, ministry, suffering, death and resurrection of Jesus

 Monopoint needlework made of wool on cotton scrim in 2008 by the owner of this blog.

 With a gift of apples from the late Sharyn and the late Jean Augustson from their farm in Finger Lakes, NY.
 2012.
 In loving memory.